 These changes are involuntary – designed to take over – which is why can’t just ‘make it stop’.
 Instead, we find our thoughts spiralling out of control.
 Anxiety can be incredibly upsetting.
 To overcome it we must put ourselves back in control.

 Many people in Manchester struggle with anxiety.
 For instance, 40% of people will experience anxiety about their work.
 Which of the following difficulties do you recognise?

 Social anxiety happens around other people.
-We worry about being the centre of attention, other people’s opinions, and getting things wrong.
+We worry about being the centre of attention, other people’s opinions, or getting things wrong.
 Social or work situations cause self-consciousness and fear.
 Typical symptoms include:

 - Censoring your thoughts as being ‘stupid’ or ‘not funny enough’ etc.

-- Feeling anxious when attending parties or meetings, when queuing or in busy places, or anything involving scrutiny.
+- Feeling anxious when attending parties or meetings, when queuing or in busy places, or any situation involving scrutiny.